raspberrypi/usbboot/Readme.md

 ### Product Information Portal
 The [Product Information Portal](https://pip.raspberrypi.com/) contains the official documentation for hardware revision changes for Raspberry Pi computers.
+Please check this first to check that the software is up to date.

 ### Hardware
 * Inspect the Compute Module pins and connector for signs of damage and verify that the socket is free from debris.